Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-nI31KeD88V8.md

 ### Transcript

-> any plans to revisit the to-do list for quality of life pass, i would say if there's anything specifically that you think we should change with that make sure to post it on our questions site at questions.satisfactory.com, and i think that's the best way to answer that question really is if there's something specific that you want to change i don't know of any specific plans, so yeah
+> any plans to revisit the to-do list for quality of life pass, I would say if there's anything specifically that you think we should change with that make sure to post it on our questions site at questions.satisfactory.com, and I think that's the best way to answer that question really is if there's something specific that you want to change I don't know of any specific plans, so yeah